yibn2008/dependency-analyze/README.md

 `
 })

-// or your can pass file (if file real exists) analyze.analyze('/path/to/real/file.js')
+// or your can pass file (if file exists) analyze.analyze('/path/to/real/file.js')
 ```